Skip to main content

 A diet high in refined carbohydrates will elicit a different insulin response than a diet rich in fiber and healthy fats.
 Chronic psychological stress, a social determinant, leads to sustained cortisol output from the HPA axis, which in turn can induce insulin resistance, alter thyroid function, and suppress gonadal hormones.
 These are not isolated events; they are interconnected systemic responses.

-The Endocrine Society’s for identifying metabolic risk provide a clear, evidence-based framework for what constitutes a high-risk metabolic phenotype.
+The Endocrine Society’s clinical practice guidelines for identifying metabolic risk provide a clear, evidence-based framework for what constitutes a high-risk metabolic phenotype.
 The presence of three or more of five key markers ∞ elevated waist circumference, high triglycerides, low HDL cholesterol, elevated blood pressure, and high fasting glucose ∞ indicates a state of metabolic dysregulation that significantly increases the risk for cardiovascular disease and type 2 diabetes.

 These are not genetic markers.
 They are the measurable, physiological consequences of the interplay between genes, environment, and lifestyle.
 They represent the “ground truth” of an individual’s current health status.